Parades, music, and fancy dresses – find out how they celebrate Carnival in Portugal and where to find all the parties!

 Fat Sunday, Carnival Tuesday, and Ash Wednesday

 You’ve probably never heard of these terms before, but don’t worry; most expats haven’t!
-To understand the true essence of the Carnival, we’ll briefly describe three important dates: Fat Sunday, Carnival Tuesday, and Ash Wednesday.
+To understand the true essence of the Carnival, we’ll briefly describe three important dates: Fat Sunday, Carnaval Tuesday, and Ash Wednesday.

 These events are of extreme importance in the Christian liturgical calendar.
 Carnival celebrations start on Fat Sunday and end on Ash Wednesday.
 Let’s begin by explaining each one.